 Senior leaders create an environment for performance improvement, accomplishment of strategic objectives, and innovation by ensuring that employees are aware of strategic objectives, by listening and responding to agency employees and customers, and by encouraging employees to be innovative and make improvements whenever possible.
-Employees are encouraged to identify areas where additional training is needed, to share ideas to improve existing processes, and/or to implement new more efficient processes.
+In order to create an environment for organizational and workforce learning, employees are encouraged to identify areas where additional training is needed and to share ideas to improve existing processes.
+When these areas are identified, training is provided and new processes are implemented.
+Senior leaders communicate with and motivate the workforce by meeting periodically with staff members to encourage and motivate them and to get the employees' feedback concerning the agency.